cmbi/kmad/README.md

 # Installation
 1. KMAD
-KMAD can be compiled and installed from the kman directory:
+KMAD can be compiled and installed from the kman directory (you will need the automake package to do this):
-  `./configure; make; sudo make install`
+  `autoreconf --install; ./configure; make; sudo make install`
 2. ELM update script (scripts/update_elm.py)
 To be able to use the script for updating the ELM database run:
    `pip install -r requirements.txt`